 In 2016, his solo work ‘V’ was awarded with an International Award for Outstanding Choreographic Musical Interpretation and Dance Technicality from WARSAWZawirowania Dance International.

-2018 marks the year of the newly formed partnership between Joss Arnott Dance and the University of Salford with the launch of their new MA Dance Performance and Professional Practices programme that includes the establishment of Emergence, a postgraduate performance company which will tour nationally in Spring annually.
+2018 marked the year of the partnership between Joss Arnott Dance and the University of Salford with the launch of their new MA Dance Performance and Professional Practices programme that established Emergence, a postgraduate dance company which tours work by UK and Internationally acclaimed choreographers annually.

 Continuously supported by Arts Council England, Joss collaborates with award-winning artists and has an infectious choreographic voice that excites and inspires audiences on an international level.